microsoft/msphpsql/README.md

 	sudo apachectl restart

 *Note to RedHat users: SELinux is installed by default and runs in Enforcing mode.
-To allow Apache to connect to database through SELinux, do this `sudo setsebool -P httpd_can_network_connect_db 1`
+To allow Apache to connect to database through SELinux, run `sudo setsebool -P httpd_can_network_connect_db 1`

 ### Step 6: Create your sample app
 Navigate to `/var/www/html` (`/usr/local/var/www/htdocs` on Mac) and create a new file called testsql.php.
-Copy and paste the following code in tetsql.php and change the servername, username, password and databasename.
+Copy and paste the following code into tetsql.php and change the servername, username, password and databasename.

     <?php
     $serverName = "yourServername";